Atom-iQ/framework/README.md

 > Simple example could be found in [web directory](web) - it's the initial work on Atom-iQ webpage -
 > live - [atom-iq.dev](https://www.atom-iq.dev)
 >
-> The priority for full `v0.1.0` - is fix some minor bugs with rendering.
 >
 > The source code of the renderer will also be improved and refactored, during the evolution of the project.
 > Currently I'm concentrated on creating 100% working version to check **Reactive Virtual DOM** architecture